Company logo | Codica

 • It works well for software-as-a-service companies that offer customers a free option but still want to get revenue from those users.

-• This model will suit you If you would like to adopt a freemium model but do not want to cut the available functionality.
+• This SaaS pricing example suits you if you would like to adopt a freemium model but do not want to cut the available functionality.
 You can add advertisements to encourage customers to upgrade.

 Cons